iMac G3

 mSATA SSD Installation

 This upgrade makes the computer quieter, faster, and more reliable.
-I chose to install a 64 GB mSATA SSD using a 2.5” mSATA-to-SATA adapter housing and a 3.5” IDE-to-SATA adapter enclosure.
+I chose to install a 64 GB mSATA SSD using a 2.5” mSATA-to-SATA adapter housing and a 3.5” IDE-to-SATA adapter.

 If using an IDE-to-SATA adapter in an iMac G3 (at least the slot-loading models), it MUST have a jumper for master/slave configuration.
 The SSD should be configured as the master drive.